elmbridge/curriculum/Our First Full Feature.md

 But wait, what *is* direction?
 In other languages, we might describe the current direction as a string, with possible values "emoji-to-text" and "text-to-emoji".
 We could also model it as a boolean value, perhaps renaming it `translatingTextToEmoji`.

 In Elm, we have a more powerful tool at our disposal: union types!
-We can simply create a union type that enumerates all possible values for a direction, which keeps the code readable and fault tolerant.
-In `Model.elm`, let's create a custom `Direction` type with two possible values:
+We can create a union type that enumerates all possible values for a direction, which keeps the code readable and fault tolerant.

+Let's create a custom `Direction` type with two possible values:

 ```elm
 type Direction